micene09/scarlett/docs/api/class.md

 You can access and modify the global options of your rest client instance using his methods.

-To create a new instance, just pass an `IRequestOptionsGlobals` object (optional) as first parameter:
+To create a new instance, just pass an options object (optional) as first parameter:

 ```typescript
 import { RestClientBuilder } from "scarlett"